vagelisp/camptix-coupon-generator/README.txt

 == Frequently Asked Questions ==
 = How do I import a CSV file? =
-1. Prepare a CSV file with the following columns: code, discount_price, discount_percent, quantity, email.
-The code and the quantity columns are required, the rest are optional however you should have discount_price or discount_percent.
-Add an email column if you want to send an email to each coupon recipient.
+1. Prepare a CSV file with the following columns: code, discount_price, discount_percent, quantity, and email.
+The code and the quantity columns are required.
+The rest are optional.
+However, you should have discount_price or discount_percent.
+Add an email column if you want to email each coupon recipient.
+A sample CSV file can be found here https://docs.google.com/spreadsheets/d/1cO1lgNECwM1-chhwKH3tYYd1cEjhT-_J33Sk6uC3MaE/edit?usp=sharing
 2. Import the CSV file on the Coupons Generator page.
 3. Click on the Generate Coupons button.
 4. The plugin will create the coupons and log the creation.